-During the reporting period, the Puerto Rico Department of Housing (PRDOH) completed the following tasks in support of the City Revitalization Program (CRP): commenced time extension SRA amendments for all Subrecipients; continued the coordination of trainings for Finance, Procurement, Economic Development Underwriting and Affordable Housing Underwriting.
-A combined total of 36 Municipalities received training for Economic Development Underwriting and Affordable Housing Underwriting; and continued the coordination of individual meetings with the Municipalities, to discuss their projects.
+During the reporting period, the Puerto Rico Department of Housing (PRDOH) completed the following tasks in support of the City Revitalization Program (CRP): completed time extension SRA amendments for all Subrecipients; continued the coordination of trainings for Finance, Procurement, Environmental, Economic Development Underwriting, and Affordable Housing Underwriting.
+A combined total of 37 training sessions were provided to Municipalities for Economic Development Underwriting and Affordable Housing Underwriting and continued the coordination of individual meetings with the Municipalities to assist with underwriting documentation completion, discussion of their projects (either submitted or to be submitted to the CRP Team) on an as-needed basis.

 As of today, all 78 Municipalities have been registered to the CRP and have signed SRAs with PRDOH.
-Since HUD?s release of full access to program budget, SRA?s were amended to include additional funding.
+Since HUD?s release of full access to the program budget, SRA?s were amended to include additional funding.
 As a result, all 78 Municipalities have received authorization for their total assigned allocation (totaling approximately \$1B).
-To date, a total of \$2.2M have been disbursed to the Municipalities.
+To date, a total of \$4.4M have been disbursed to the Municipalities.

-In the application process, 78 Municipalities have 312 projects approved with a combined cost of over \$697M.
-Among the approved projects, 11 that are currently under development are within the UPR set-aside for an approximate total of \$38M.
-There is an additional \$76M in 39 potential projects under evaluation and another 24 potential projects currently in draft status and pending to be submitted by the Municipalities, with a potential cost of \$18M.
-The 312 approved projects, include 95 projects in design scope development, 142 projects in design procurement, 64 projects in design, and 11 projects with design completed.
-The 11 projects with design completed, include 3 projects in construction bid and 2 projects in construction.
-Project PR-CRP-000070 Reconstruction of Aibonito Public Plaza, notice to proceed (NTP) was issued on 11/01/2021 and it is expected that the project will be completed by Quarter 1 of 2023 (calendar year).
-Project PR-CRP-000304 Reconstruction of ?Calle Fortaleza? in Old San Juan, notice to proceed (NTP) was issued on 3/7/22 for field operations and project completion is also projected for Quarter 1 of 2023 (calendar year).
+In the application process, 78 Municipalities have 326 projects approved with a combined cost of over \$767M.
+Among the approved projects, 11 currently under development are within the UPR set-aside for approximately \$42M.
+There is an additional \$66M in 23 potential projects under evaluation and another 11 potential projects currently in draft status and pending to be submitted by the Municipalities, with a potential cost of \$17M.
+The 326 approved projects include 71 projects in design scope development, 136 in design procurement, 111 in design, and 8 with design completed.

+The 8 projects with design completed include 3 projects in construction bid and 2 in construction.
+Project PR-CRP-000070: Reconstruction of Aibonito Public Plaza Project?s notice to proceed (NTP) was issued on November 1st, 2021, and the project is expected to reach completion by Quarter 2 of 2023 of the federal fiscal year.
+Project PR-CRP-000304: Reconstruction of ?Calle Fortaleza? in Old San Juan Project?s NTP was issued on March 7th, 2022, for field operations, and the expected project completion is Quarter 3 of 2023 of the federal fiscal year.
+Project PR-CRP-000030: Remodeling of Avenues Sanchez Osorio and Galicia Project is expected to be in construction during the Quarter 2 2023 of the federal fiscal year.